TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 4 Symmetric encryption.md

 ### Results

-Two expamles of historic ciphers:
+Two examples of historic ciphers:

 - Alberti’s disk
 : In 1467, architect Leon Battista Alberti described a curious device.
 It was a disk made up of two concentric rings: the outer ring engraved with a standard alphabet, and the inner ring, engraved with the same alphabet but written out of order.
 By rotating the inner ring and matching letters across the disk, a message could be enciphered, one letter at a time, in a fiendishly complex way.